 This thematic series in Human Resources for Health explores how enhanced research, monitoring, and evaluation of health workforce policy and planning options can help to optimize gender equity within and across health occupations.
 The series aims to support countries at all levels of development striving to achieve and sustain the global development goals of health workforce strengthening and gender equality.

-This series is currently open to new submissions.
+The series will close to new submissions on 30 April 2020.
 During submission authors should select the option to submit to a thematic series and choose this series from the list.

 In this thematic series, we are calling for submissions focusing on research concerning the monitoring, evaluation and accountability of HRH policy options through a gender equity lens.